Is Zinc Oxide Good for Skin? 2025 Skincare Essential Revealed

 Physical Barrier Protection

-Unlike chemical sunscreens that absorb UV rays, it acts as a physical barrier, reflecting UVA and UVB rays away from the skin.
-This makes it one of the few broad-spectrum sunscreen ingredients approved by the FDA.
+It acts as a protective agent unlike chemical sunscreens that absorb UV rays and reflect UVA and UVB rays off the skin.
+This is what causes it to be one of the few broad-spectrum sunscreen ingredients accepted by the FDA.

 Anti-Inflammatory and Antibacterial Properties